nightmode/feri/docs/advanced/api/index.md

-# Feri - API Documentation
+# Feri - API

-Welcome to Feri Land!
-A magical place where you get access to all the wonderful tools that Feri uses behind the scenes.
-If you can think it, you can create it!
+Feri is designed to be extremely customizable.
+That means you get full access to the same API she uses herself behind the scenes.
+Call on existing functions, create your own, or even replace core functionality with your own custom creation.

 ## Modules